PhiLhoSoft/PhiLhoSoft.github.io/source/_posts/Programming/RxJS-operators.md

     rx.lite.time.js	LTi	9
     rx.lite.virtualtime.js	LVt	4

+Main Libraries:

+    rx.js	R	72
+    rx.aggregates.js	RAg	16
+    rx.async.js	RAs (needs RBi)	7
+    rx.backpressure.js +		8
+    rx.binding.js	RBi	7
+    rx.coincidence.js	RCo	7
+    rx.experimental.js	RXp	8
+    rx.joinpatterns.js	RJp	5
+    rx.sorting.js +		3
+    rx.testing.js	RTe (needs RVt)	7
+    rx.time.js	RTi	16
+    rx.virtualtime.js	RVt	4

 Core Libraries:

     rx.core.js	C	15
     rx.core.binding.js	CBi	10
     rx.core.testing.js	CTe	14

 ## Included Observable Operators

 ### Observable Methods

-    amb	A	R	LEx
+    amb	A	LEx	R
-    case	A	RXp	LXp
+    case	A	LXp                                     RXp
-    catch	A	R	L
+    catch	A	L                                       R
-    concat	A	R	L
+    concat	A	L                                       R
-    create	A	R	L	C
+    create	A	L	R	C
-    defer	A	R	L
+    defer	A	L                                       R
-    empty	A	R	L
+    empty	A	L                                       R
-    for	A	RXp	LXp
+    for	A	LXp                                     RXp
-    forkJoin	A	RXp	LXp
+    forkJoin	A	LXp                                     RXp
-    from	A	R	L
+    from	A	L                                       R
-    fromArray	A	R	L
+    fromArray	A	L                                       R
-    fromCallback	A	RAs	L
+    fromCallback	A	L                                       RAs
-    fromEvent	A	RAs	L
+    fromEvent	A	L                                       RAs
-    fromEventPattern	A	RAs	L
+    fromEventPattern	A	L                                       RAs
-    fromNodeCallback	A	RAs	L
+    fromNodeCallback	A	L                                       RAs
-    fromPromise	A	RAs (4)	L
+    fromPromise	A	L                                       RAs (4)
-    generate	A	R	LEx
+    generate	A	LEx                                     R
-    generateWithAbsoluteTime	A	RTi	LTi
+    generateWithAbsoluteTime	A	LTi                                     RTi
-    generateWithRelativeTime	A	RTi	LTi
+    generateWithRelativeTime	A	LTi                                     RTi
-    if	A	RXp	LXp
+    if	A	LXp                                     RXp
-    interval	A	RTi	L
+    interval	A	L                                       RTi
-    just	A	R	L
+    just	A	L                                       R
-    merge	A	R	L
+    merge	A	L                                       R
-    mergeDelayError	A	R	L
+    mergeDelayError	A	L                                       R
-    never	A	R	L
+    never	A	L                                       R
-    of	A	R	L
+    of	A	L                                       R
     ofArrayChanges	A
-    ofWithScheduler	A	R	L
+    ofWithScheduler	A	L                                       R
-    onErrorResumeNext	A	R	LEx
+    onErrorResumeNext	A	LEx                                     R
-    pairs	A	R	L
+    pairs	A	L                                       R
-    range	A	R	L
+    range	A	L                                       R
-    repeat	A	R	L
+    repeat	A	L                                       R
-    return	A	R	L
+    return	A	L                                       R
-    spawn	A	RAs	LAs
+    spawn	A	LAs                                     RAs
-    start	A	RAs	LAs
+    start	A	LAs                                     RAs
-    startAsync	A	RAs	LAs
+    startAsync	A	LAs                                     RAs
-    throw	A	R	L
+    throw	A	L                                       R
-    timer	A	RTi	L
+    timer	A	L                                       RTi
-    toAsync	A	RAs	LAs
+    toAsync	A	LAs                                     RAs
     toPromise		                                        RAs
     using	A	LEx
-    when	A	RJp	LJp
+    when	A	LJp                                     RJp
-    while	A	RXp	LXp
+    while	A	LXp                                     RXp
     wrap	A	                                        RAs
-    zip	A	R	L
+    zip	A	L                                       R

 ### Observable Instance Methods (prototype) (! marks functions also on object)

-    aggregate	A	RAg	LAg
+    aggregate	A	LAg	RAg
-    all	A	RAg	LAg
-  ! amb	A	R	LEx
+    all	A	LAg                                     RAg ! amb	A	LEx                                     R
-    and	A	RJp	LJp
+    and	A	LJp                                     RJp
-    any	A	RAg	LAg
+    any	A	LAg                                     RAg
-    asObservable	A	R	L
+    asObservable	A	L                                       R
-    average	A	RAg	LAg
+    average	A	LAg                                     RAg
-    buffer	A	RCo	LCo
+    buffer	A	LCo                                     RCo
-    bufferWithCount	A	R	LEx
+    bufferWithCount	A	LEx                                     R
-    bufferWithTime	A	RTi	LTi
+    bufferWithTime	A	LTi                                     RTi
-    bufferWithTimeOrCount	A	RTi	LTi
+    bufferWithTimeOrCount	A	LTi                                     RTi
-  ! catch	A	R	L
+    catch !
+A	L                                       R
-    combineLatest	A	R	L
+    combineLatest	A	L                                       R
-  ! concat	A	R	L
+    concat !
+A	L                                       R
     concatAll	A	                                        R
-    concatMap	A	R	L
+    concatMap	A	L                                       R
-    connect	A	RBi	L	CBi
+    connect	A	L	RBi	CBi
     controlled	A
-    count	A	RAg	LAg
+    count	A	LAg                                     RAg
-    debounce	A	RTi	L
+    debounce	A	L                                       RTi
-    defaultIfEmpty	A	R	L
+    defaultIfEmpty	A	L                                       R
-    delay	A	RTi	L
+    delay	A	L                                       RTi
-    delaySubscription	A	RTi	LTi
+    delaySubscription	A	LTi                                     RTi
     dematerialize	A	L
-    distinct	A	R	LEx
+    distinct	A	LEx                                     R
-    distinctUntilChanged	A	R	L
+    distinctUntilChanged	A	L                                       R
-    do	A	R	L
+    do	A	L                                       R
-    doOnNext	A	R	L
+    doOnNext	A	L                                       R
-    doOnError	A	R	L
+    doOnError	A	L                                       R
-    doOnCompleted	A	R	L
+    doOnCompleted	A	L                                       R
-    doWhile	A	RXp	LXp
+    doWhile	A	LXp                                     RXp
-    elementAt	A	RAg	LAg
+    elementAt	A	LAg                                     RAg
-    every	A	RAg	LAg
+    every	A	LAg                                     RAg
-    expand	A	RXp	LXp
+    expand	A	LXp                                     RXp
-    extend	A	RXp	LXp
+    extend	A	LXp                                     RXp
-    filter	A	R	L
+    filter	A	L                                       R
-    finally | ensure	A	R	L
+    finally | ensure	A	L                                       R
-    find	A	RAg	LAg
+    find	A	LAg                                     RAg
-    findIndex	A	RAg	LAg
+    findIndex	A	LAg                                     RAg
-    first	A	RAg	LAg
+    first	A	LAg                                     RAg
-    flatMap	A	R	L
+    flatMap	A	L                                       R
-    flatMapFirst	A	RXp	LXp
+    flatMapFirst	A	LXp                                     RXp
-    flatMapLatest	A	R	L
+    flatMapLatest	A	L                                       R
     flatMapObserver	A	                                        R
-    flatMapWithMaxConcurrent	A	RXp	LXp
+    flatMapWithMaxConcurrent	A	LXp                                     RXp
-  ! forkJoin	A	RXp	LXp
+    forkJoin !
+A	LXp                                     RXp
-    groupBy	A	RCo	LCo
+    groupBy	A	LCo                                     RCo
-    groupByUntil	A	RCo	LCo
+    groupByUntil	A	LCo                                     RCo
-    groupJoin	A	RCo	LCo
+    groupJoin	A	LCo                                     RCo
-    ignoreElements	A	R	L
+    ignoreElements	A	L                                       R
-    includes	A	RAg (3)	LAg (5)
+    includes	A	LAg (5)                                 RAg (3)
-    indexOf		RAg	LAg
+    indexOf		LAg                                     RAg
-    isEmpty	A	RAg	LAg
+    isEmpty	A	LAg                                     RAg
-    join	A	RCo	LCo
+    join	A	LCo                                     RCo
-    last	A	RAg	LAg
+    last	A	LAg                                     RAg
-    lastIndexOf	A	RAg	LAg
+    lastIndexOf	A	LAg                                     RAg
-    let	A	RXp	LXp
+    let	A	LXp                                     RXp
-    manySelect	A	RXp	LXp
+    manySelect	A	LXp                                     RXp
-    map	A	R	L
+    map	A	L                                       R
-    max	A	RAg	LAg
+    max	A	LAg                                     RAg
-    maxBy	A	RAg	LAg
+    maxBy	A	LAg                                     RAg
-  ! merge	A	R	L
+    merge !
+A	L                                       R
-    mergeAll	A	R	L
+    mergeAll	A	L                                       R
-    min	A	RAg	LAg
+    min	A	LAg                                     RAg
-    minBy	A	RAg	LAg
+    minBy	A	LAg                                     RAg
     multicast	A	L
-    observeOn	A	R	LEx
+    observeOn	A	LEx                                     R
-    onErrorResumeNext	A	R	LEx
+    onErrorResumeNext	A	LEx                                     R
-    pairwise	A	RCo	LCo
+    pairwise	A	LCo                                     RCo
-    partition	A	RCo	LCo
+    partition	A	LCo                                     RCo
     pausable	A	(L)
     pausableBuffered	A
     pluck	A
-    publish	A	RBi	L	CBi
+    publish	A	L	RBi	CBi
-    publishLast	A	RBi	L	CBi
+    publishLast	A	L	RBi	CBi
-    publishValue	A	RBi	L	CBi
+    publishValue	A	L	RBi	CBi
-    refCount	A	RBi	L	CBi
+    refCount	A	L	RBi	CBi
-    reduce	A	RAg	LAg
+    reduce	A	LAg                                     RAg
-    repeat	A	R	L
+    repeat	A	L                                       R
-    replay	A	RBi	L	CBi
+    replay	A	L	RBi	CBi
-    retry	A	R	L
+    retry	A	L                                       R
-    retryWhen	A	R	L
+    retryWhen	A	L                                       R
-    sample	A	RTi	L & LTi
+    sample	A	L & LTi                                 RTi
-    scan	A	R	L
+    scan	A	L                                       R
-    select	A	R	L
+    select	A	L                                       R
-    selectConcat	A	R	L
+    selectConcat	A	L                                       R
-    selectMany	A	R	L
+    selectMany	A	L                                       R
     selectManyObserver	A
-    sequenceEqual	A	RAg	LAg
+    sequenceEqual	A	LAg                                     RAg
-    selectSwitch		R	L
+    selectSwitch		L                                       R
-    selectSwitchFirst		RXp	LXp
+    selectSwitchFirst		LXp                                     RXp
-    selectWithMaxConcurrent		RXp	LXp
+    selectWithMaxConcurrent		LXp                                     RXp
     share	A (1)		RBi	CBi
     shareLast			RBi	CBi
     shareReplay	A (1)		RBi	CBi
     shareValue	A (1)		RBi	CBi
-    single	A	R & RAg	LAg
+    single	A	LAg                                     R & RAg
-    singleInstance	A	RBi	L	CBi
+    singleInstance	A	L	RBi	CBi
-    skip	A	R	L
+    skip	A	L                                       R
-    skipLast	A	R	L
+    skipLast	A	L                                       R
-    skipLastWithTime	A	RTi	LTi
+    skipLastWithTime	A	LTi                                     RTi
-    skipUntil	A	R	L
+    skipUntil	A	L                                       R
     skipUntilWithTime	A
-    skipWhile	A	R	L
+    skipWhile	A	L                                       R
-    slice	A	RAg	LAg
+    slice	A	LAg                                     RAg
-    some	A	RAg	LAg
+    some	A	LAg                                     RAg
-    startWith	A	R	L
+    startWith	A	L                                       R
-    subscribe | forEach	A	R	L
+    subscribe | forEach	A	L                                       R
-    subscribeOn	A	R (2)	LEx
+    subscribeOn	A	LEx                                     R (2)
-    subscribeOnNext		R	L
+    subscribeOnNext		L                                       R
-    subscribeOnError		R	L
+    subscribeOnError		L                                       R
-    subscribeOnCompleted		R	L
+    subscribeOnCompleted		L                                       R
-    sum	A	RAg	LAg
+    sum	A	LAg                                     RAg
-    switch | switchLatest	A	R	L
+    switch | switchLatest	A	L                                       R
     switchFirst	A
-    take	A	R	L
+    take	A	L                                       R
-    takeLast	A	R	L
+    takeLast	A	L                                       R
     takeLastBuffer	A	LEx
-    takeLastBufferWithTime	A	RTi	LTi
+    takeLastBufferWithTime	A	LTi                                     RTi
-    takeLastWithTime	A	RTi	LTi
+    takeLastWithTime	A	LTi                                     RTi
-    takeUntil	A	R	L
+    takeUntil	A	L                                       R
     takeUntilWithTime	A
-    takeWhile	A	R	L
+    takeWhile	A	L                                       R
     tap	A	L
     tapOnNext	A	L
     tapOnError	A	L
     tapOnCompleted	A	L
-    thenDo		RJp	LJp
+    thenDo		LJp                                     RJp
-    throttle	A	RTi	L
+    throttle	A	L                                       RTi
-    timeInterval	A	RTi	LTi
+    timeInterval	A	LTi                                     RTi
-    timeout	A	RTi	L & LTi
+    timeout	A	L & LTi                                 RTi
     timeoutWithSelector		LTi
-    timestamp	A	RTi	L & LTi
+    timestamp	A	L & LTi                                 RTi
-    toArray	A	R	L
+    toArray	A	L                                       R
-    toMap		RAg	LAg
+    toMap		LAg                                     RAg
-  ? toPromise			L
+    toPromise ?
+L
-    toSet		RAg	LAg
+    toSet		LAg                                     RAg
-    transduce		R	L
+    transduce		L                                       R
-    where	A	R	L
+    where	A	L                                       R
-    window	A	RCo	LCo
+    window	A	LCo                                     RCo
-    windowWithCount	A	R	LEx
+    windowWithCount	A	LEx                                     R
-    windowWithTime	A	RTi	LTi
+    windowWithTime	A	LTi                                     RTi
-    windowWithTimeOrCount	A	RTi	LTi
+    windowWithTimeOrCount	A	LTi                                     RTi
-    withLatestFrom	A	R	L
+    withLatestFrom	A	L                                       R
-  ! zip	A	R	L
+    zip !
+A	L                                       R
-    zipIterable	A	R	L
+    zipIterable	A	L                                       R

 ## Included Classes

 ### Core Objects

-    Rx.Observer	A	R	L	C
+    Rx.Observer	A	L	R	C
     Rx.Observable			R	C
-    Rx.Notification	A	R	L	CTe
+    Rx.Notification	A	L	R	CTe

 ### Subjects

-    Rx.AsyncSubject	A	R	L	CBi
+    Rx.AsyncSubject	A	L	R	CBi
-    Rx.BehaviorSubject		RBi	L	CBi
+    Rx.BehaviorSubject		L	RBi	CBi
-    Rx.ReplaySubject		RBi	L	CBi
+    Rx.ReplaySubject		L	RBi	CBi
-    Rx.Subject	A	R	L	CBi
+    Rx.Subject	A	L	R	CBi

 ### Schedulers

-    Rx.Scheduler	A	R	L	C
+    Rx.Scheduler	A	L	R	C
-    Rx.TestScheduler		RTe	LTe	CTe
+    Rx.TestScheduler		LTe	RTe	CTe
-    Rx.VirtualTimeScheduler		RVt	LVt	CTe
+    Rx.VirtualTimeScheduler		LVt	RVt	CTe
-    Rx.HistoricalScheduler		RVt	LVt
+    Rx.HistoricalScheduler		LVt	RVt

 ### Disposables

-    Rx.CompositeDisposable	A	R	L	C
+    Rx.CompositeDisposable	A	L	R	C
-    Rx.Disposable	A	R	L	C
+    Rx.Disposable	A	L	R	C
-    Rx.RefCountDisposable	A	R	L
+    Rx.RefCountDisposable	A	L	R
-    Rx.SerialDisposable	A	R	L	C
+    Rx.SerialDisposable	A	L	R	C
-    Rx.SingleAssignmentDisposable	A	R	L	C
+    Rx.SingleAssignmentDisposable	A	L	R	C

 ### Testing classes

-    Rx.ReactiveTest		RTe	LTe	CTe
+    Rx.ReactiveTest		LTe	RTe	CTe
-    Rx.Recorded		RTe	LTe	CTe
+    Rx.Recorded		LTe	RTe	CTe
-    Rx.Subscription		RTe	LTe	CTe
+    Rx.Subscription		LTe	RTe	CTe
     Rx.TestScheduler (see Schedulers above)